lennertvhoy/lms-platform/technical_document.md

 By using AI wisely (with human oversight) and solid engineering practices, even a solo developer can maintain large sets of training content efficiently.
 Good luck with your implementation, and happy coding with Cursor!

-**Sources:** The approaches above were informed by best practices in AI-assisted development and content management, including using AI coding tools, Azure’s documentation for AI services, industry advice on maintaining training content, and cost-optimization techniques for OpenAI APIs.
+**Sources:** The approaches above were informed by best practices in AI-assisted development and content management, including using AI coding tools, Azure's documentation for AI services, industry advice on maintaining training content, and cost-optimization techniques for OpenAI APIs.

 Thanks for the details.
-I’ll look into how you can build an AI-enhanced system—integrated with TalentLMS and using Microsoft Copilot via Azure—that can continuously monitor, update, and improve your training content (HTML, PDFs, videos, presentations).
-I’ll identify tools, frameworks, and workflows that support this, especially ones suited for in-house customization and team updates.
+I'll look into how you can build an AI-enhanced system—integrated with TalentLMS and using Microsoft Copilot via Azure—that can continuously monitor, update, and improve your training content (HTML, PDFs, videos, presentations).
+I'll identify tools, frameworks, and workflows that support this, especially ones suited for in-house customization and team updates.

 I'll get back to you shortly with a practical and actionable setup.